DeepVigor+: Scalable and Accurate Semi-Analytical Fault Resilience Analysis for Deep Neural Network: Experimental Setup

 \subsection{Validating DeepVigor+}

 We use Fault Injection (FI) to validate the results of DeepVigor+.
 To that end, we validate the VF for channels by analyzing filters of CNNs using complete DeepVigor+ and weights FI.
 In this regard, before an inference, a random 3D filter in a specified layer is selected.
-In the FI campaign, one bit of one weight in the target filter is flipped considering 32-bit floating-point data representation and the inference is performed on the same data as the DeepVigor+ analysis was conducted.
-The same FI process is carried out for all bits of weights in the target filter resulting in the Channel Vulnerability Factor (CVF) calculated by the ratio of output misclassifications compared to the golden outcomes.
-The obtained CVF in FI for each channel is compared with the one in complete DeepVigor+ for the corresponding channel, and their absolute errors are reported.
-In all DNNs under the experiment, 15\% of all channels throughout the CONV layers are passed through the FI campaign for validation.
+In the FI campaign, one bit of one weight in the target filter is flipped, considering 32-bit floating-point data representation, and the inference is performed on the same data as the DeepVigor+ analysis was conducted.
+The same FI process is carried out for all bits of weights in the target filter, resulting in the Channel Vulnerability Factor ($CVF_{FI}$) calculated by the ratio of changes in the golden classifications. $CVF_{FI}$ for each channel is compared with the $CVF_{weight}$ for the same channel in complete DeepVigor+, and their absolute errors are reported.
+In all DNNs under the experiment, $15\%$ of all channels throughout the CONV layers are passed through the FI campaign for validation.

-To show the accuracy of the result in exploited stratified sampling in DeepVigor+, we compare the obtained VF for channels (CVF) and layers (LVF) in sampling DeepVigor+ vs. complete DeepVigor+ for both activations and filters.
-The absolute difference between obtained VFs is derived to show the VF estimation in sampling analysis.
-In order to achieve more accurate results, different \textit{channel\_sampling\_ratio}s are experimented including 5\%, 10\%, 15\%, and 20\%.
-Since neurons and channels are selected randomly in the stratified sampling, each sampled analysis is repeated 50 times and the maximum and mean absolute errors are reported.
+To show the accuracy of the results in stratified sampling in DeepVigor+, we compare the obtained VF for channels (CVF) and layers (LVF) in sampling DeepVigor+ vs. complete DeepVigor+ for activations and filters separately.
+The absolute difference between the obtained VFs is derived to show the VF estimation in sampling analysis.
+Different \textit{channel\_sampling\_ratio}s are explored including $5\%$, $10\%$, $15\%$, and $20\%$.
+Since neurons and channels are selected randomly in the stratified sampling, each sampling analysis is repeated $50$ times, and their maximum and Mean Absolute Error (MAE) are reported.

 Furthermore, to show the efficiency of DeepVigor+ analysis, we present the number of simulations for DeepVigor+ and how it outperforms FI.
 First, we compare the number of simulations for DeepVigor+'s complete analysis against exhaustive FI.
 Also, we compare the number of simulations for sampling DeepVigor+ with state-of-the-art Statistical FI (SFI) methods for CNNs proposed in \cite{ruospo2023assessing}, considering layer-wise SFI, data-unaware SFI, and data-aware SFI.
 Finally, the paper demonstrates the execution time for the complete and sampling DeepVigor+ on an NVIDIA A100 GPU to showcase the efficiency of the proposed method.